How to Understand Coffee Roast Levels

-Not all roasters define roast colour the same: to us, our Black Tambourine is a dark roast, but to other roasters it may be seen as more of a medium roast.
+Not all roasters define roast colour the same: for us at Smile Tiger, our Black Tambourine is a dark roast, but to other roasters it may be seen as more of a medium roast.
 Coffee production is both an art form and a science and, particularly when it comes to third wave roasters, this allows for slight variations between practices.

 The darkness of each individual roast is determined in the few short minutes following what is known as the first crack.
 With the high heat levels inside of the roaster, pressure and gases build up within the walls of the beans.
 Eventually, the pressure and gases will release, popping the skin and parchment off of the beans, and resulting in a cracking sound similar to that of popcorn.
 Once this occurs, there is a small window of time for the roaster to determine when to stop, or drop, the roast.